Avin008/Saiyan-UI/README.md

 Cards can be proved very useful.
 You can use them to display content on an e-commerce app.

-You will find the following types of *Card* on
+You will find the following types of *Card* on https://github.com/Avin008/saiyan-ui/tree/dev/Components/Card

 - Horizontal card
 - Vertical card
 - vetical card with close button
 - vetical card with badges
 - Text Overlay Card
+- All cards have shadows

 ---